 Other prompts to get life insurance included getting older (39%) and getting a mortgage (38%).

 The survey report showed the average Australian has a child at 31 and buys a first home at 34.

-Other reasons life insurance is important
+Other reasons Australians buy life insurance

-TAL Group CEO Jim Minto said, “Those who have a mortgage or who have worked hard to save money are conscious that they need to protect their dreams in order to avoid losing everything should their income stop due to injury or illness.”
+TAL Group CEO Jim Minto said: “Those who have a mortgage or who have worked hard to save money are conscious that they need to protect their dreams in order to avoid losing everything should their income stop due to injury or illness.”

 Taking stock of your financial position

 Asteron Life lifestyle coach Tenar Roberts suggested readers conduct a regular financial health check, perhaps when filing their annual tax return.